 Where does Serotonin come from?

 Serotonin’s technical name is 5-hydroxyltryptamine (5-HT).
 It is converted from 5-Hydrotryptophan (5-HTP) which is also known as oxitriptan.
-5-HTP is a naturally occurring amino acid and chemical precursor as well as a metabolic intermediate in the biosynthesis of the neurotransmitters serotonin (…..and melatonin) from tryptophan.
+5-HTP is a naturally occurring amino acid and chemical precursor as well as a metabolic intermediate in the biosynthesis of serotonin (…..and melatonin) from tryptophan.
 Tryptophan is interesting as that brings in one of the missing pieces of the jigsaw – food!
 Tryptophan cannot be manufactured in the body, it must be brought in via diet.

 Tryptophan in food enters the body and serotonin is created by a biochemical conversion process which combines tryptophan (essentially a protein) with tryptophan hydroxylase (TPH), a chemical reactor.
 I suspect other substances might be involved in that process.